KY-East/AIXC/AIXC White Paper v3.0 EN.md

 EAI nodes execute specific tasks in the physical world, generating verifiable behavioral data.
 Taking smart vehicles as an example: When vehicles execute autonomous driving tasks, their sensor data (vision, lidar, GPS), decision data (path planning, obstacle recognition), and execution data (speed, steering, braking) are all recorded and signed in TEE environments.

-This data not only proves task authenticity but also provides high-quality inputs for AI model training.
-Data is endowed with economic value attributes upon generation—it can be used to train better autonomous driving models, which can improve entire network efficiency.
+This data not only proves task authenticity but also provides high-quality inputs for AI model optimization.
+Data is endowed with economic value attributes upon generation—it can be used to optimize autonomous driving algorithms, which can improve entire network efficiency.

 **Link 2: Intelligent Coordination and Value Evaluation**